aanand024/FHIR_Scenario2/README.md

 Appointment Scheduling: Schedule appointments with doctors directly through the app.

 ## To test
-Click on login.html to load the site.
-If the database doesn't work, then the rest of the site's functionality can be tested via home.html.
+Click on login.php load the site.
+If the database doesn't can't be set up, then the rest of the site's functionality can be tested via home.php (or changing the extension of the file name to home.html).

 ## Setting up the Database
 #### In order to test the prototype, the database needs to be locally set-up on the user's machine.
 Instructions are as follow: